jll38/njitbytes/README.md

 ### User-Friendly Interface
 - We believe that a user-friendly interface is key to a great user experience.
 NJITBytes boasts an intuitive and interactive design, ensuring that users can navigate the platform with ease and satisfaction.

-### Feedback System
-- NJITBytes is built on continuous improvement.
-We encourage users to rate their meals and provide feedback.
-This feedback loop enables our AI system to learn and adapt, ensuring that your dining experience gets better with time.

 ## Get Started with NJITBytes

 NJITBytes is here to make your dining experience at NJIT more enjoyable and tailored to your needs.
 Whether you're a student with specific dietary preferences or a faculty member with unique dietary requirements, NJITBytes has you covered.